github/codeql/docs/codeql/codeql-cli/creating-and-working-with-codeql-packs.rst

   codeql pack add <scope>/<name>@x.x.x <scope>/<other-name>

-The version number is optional.
-If you leave off the version number, the latest version will be added.
+The version range is optional.
+If you leave off the version range, the latest version will be added.
+Otherwise, the latest version that satisfies the requested range will be added.

 This command updates the ``qlpack.yml`` file with the requested dependencies and downloads them into the package cache.
 Please note that this command will reformat the file and remove all comments.